Cotalker/documentation/docs/documentation/api/users/accessroles.md

 **debug** | Adds the `debug` field with error notifications. | string | Optional | Option: `true`

 #### Request Body {#patch-accessrole-body}
-_Only the fields that are being updated or added are required to put into the body.
+_Only the fields that are being updated or added are required to be put into the body.
 For a complete schema description, please go to the [COTAccessRole data model](/docs/documentation/models/users/model_accessroles)._

 #### Request Sample {#patch-accessrole-request}
 ```bash